multiplexd/brightlight/README.txt

 Options:

     -v, --version          Print program version and exit.
     -h, --help             Show this help message.
-  -p, --percentage       Read or write the brightness level as a percentage
-                         (0 to 100) instead of the internal scale the kernel uses (such as e.g. 0 to 7812).
+    -p, --percentage       Read or write the brightness level as a percentage (0 to 100) instead of the internal scale the kernel uses (such as e.g. 0 to 7812).
     -r, --read             Read the backlight brightness level.
     -w, --write <val>      Set the backlight brightness level to <val>, where
                            <val> is a positive integer.
     -i, --increment <val>  Increment/increase the backlight brightness level by
                            <val>, where <val> is a positive integer.
         --increase <val>   Same as --increment.
     -d, --decrement <val>  Decrement/decrease the backlight brightness level by
                            <val>, where <val> is a positive integer.
         --decrease <val>   Same as --decrement.
-  -f, --file <path>      Specify alternative path to backlight control
-                         directory.
-This is likely to be a subdirectory under
+    -f, --file <path>      Specify alternative path to backlight control directory.
+This is likely to be a subdirectory under "/sys/class/backlight/".
-                         \"/sys/class/backlight/\".
-  -m, --maximum          Show maximum brightness level of the screen
-                         backlight on the kernel's scale.
+    -m, --maximum          Show maximum brightness level of the screen backlight on the kernel's scale.
 The compile-time default control directory is used if -f or --file is not specified.
 The -p and --percentage flags are ignored when this option is specified.

-The flags -r, -w, -m, -i, -d and their corresponding long options are mutually exclusive however one of them is required.
+The flags -r, -w, -m, -i, -d and their corresponding long options are mutually exclusive.
+If none of these flags are explicitly specified then -r is the default.

 Changelog:
 ==========